file-format/Products/content/en/image/javascript/pixelmatch/index.md

 <p>Sometimes it is required to compare two images to see how similar they are.
-It is a very complicated process and required good knowledge to accomplish it.
-The open source pixelmatch library can be a very useful choice for comparing two images in any environment.
+It is a complicated process and required good knowledge to accomplish it.
+The open source pixelmatch library can be a useful choice for comparing two images in any environment.
 As the library has no dependencies and works on raw typed arrays of image data, so can be used in multiple environments like Node or browsers, etc.</p>
-<p>The pixelmatch is very small in size and very simple to use but is a very fast pixel-level image comparison library.
+<p>The pixelmatch is small in size and simple to use but is a fast pixel-level image comparison library.
 It is written in JavaScript and initially created to compare screenshots in tests.
 The library supports features like anti-aliased pixels detection and perceptual color difference metrics.</p>
-<p>The Anti-aliasing detection is a very useful feature because usually it has been observed that rendering the same data on different applications, devices, or operating systems can generate slightly dissimilar results.
+<p>The Anti-aliasing detection is a useful feature because usually it has been observed that rendering the same data on different applications, devices, or operating systems can generate slightly dissimilar results.
 But mostly it is recommended to ignore these small differences or tests to capture more meaningful data.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}